himalayasharma/datapathways/content/index-about.md

-# Gokarna
+# Want to book a session with us?
-Gokarna is a small temple town located in the Uttara Kannada district of Karnataka state in southern India.
+Calendly link

-## Beaches
+## What can we help with?
-Something about beaches, **which is *very* important**.
+Nearly everything to get you closer to that dream role.

-- every
+- Resume Review
-- beach
+- Interview preparation
-- is beautiful
+- Mentorship